 When deciding what to do with your stuff while you’re away, consider your needs first.
 Do you need a small unit to store your unsecured outdoor equipment while you travel?
 Would you prefer to store all your belongings to avoid paying rent for your apartment?

-Storage unit sizes vary to fit your circumstances, but the unit you rent needs to make sense.
-Consult our size estimator to be sure you rent the correct unit size to fit everything comfortably.
+Storage unit sizes vary to fit your circumstances, determining how big of a storage unit you might need is important for easy access and affordability.
+Consult our storage unit size estimator to be sure you rent the correct unit size to fit everything comfortably into the space.

 2. Properly Pack Long-Term Storage Items